mimblewimble/grin-rfcs/text/0000-fix-fees.md

 [summary]: #summary

 Change Grin's minimum relay fees to be weight proportional and make output creation cost about a Grin-cent.
+Use least significant bits in fee to specify desired tx priority.

 # Motivation
 [motivation]: #motivation